Friendly-Neighborhood/FullstackAssignment/README.md

 - [Docker](https://www.docker.com/products/docker-desktop/): Platform for developing, shipping, and running applications.

 ### Step-by-step guide to run the API
-1. Download code from the repositroy - https://github.com/Friendly-Neighborhood/FullstackAssignment
+1. Download code from the repository - https://github.com/Friendly-Neighborhood/FullstackAssignment
 2. Extract **golang_api** project folders on you computer (anywhere you like)
 3. Open **golang_api** folder in the terminal
 4. Run `docker build -t user-management-app .` command in the terminal to build the Docker image (dockerfile will be used for this step)